homie206/Experiment_Codes/README.md

 # Experiment_Codes

+Our method use wordnet, please first install wordnet. pip install nltk

+or this codes in python documents
+>>> import nltk
+>>> nltk.download('wordnet')
+>>> from nltk.corpus import wordnet as wn

 Documents directories are personality models, language models and method names.

 Specifically, some codes are used to analyse result: